 The following information is qualified in its entirety by the more detailed information and financial statements and notes thereto appearing elsewhere in this prospectus supplement and the accompanying prospectus or incorporated by reference into the accompanying prospectus.
 We encourage you to read this prospectus supplement and the accompanying prospectus, as well as the information which is incorporated by reference into the accompanying prospectus, in their entireties.
-You should carefully consider the risks identified in the "Risk factors" section of this prospectus supplement and in our annual report on Form 10-K for the fiscal year ended December 31, 2006, which is incorporated by reference into the accompanying prospectus, before making an investment decision to purchase shares of our common stock.
-All references to "we," "our," "us" or "the company" in this prospectus supplement and the accompanying prospectus mean MFA Mortgage Investments, Inc. Unless otherwise specified, the information in this prospectus supplement assumes that the underwriters do not exercise their over-allotment option described herein under "Underwriting."
+You should carefully consider the risks identified in our annual report on Form 10-K for the fiscal year ended December 31, 2008 and those discussed in our subsequent quarterly reports on Form 10-Q, which are incorporated by reference into the accompanying prospectus, before making an investment decision to purchase shares of our common stock.
+All references to "we," "our," "us" or "the company" in this prospectus supplement and the accompanying prospectus mean MFA Financial, Inc. Unless otherwise specified, the information in this prospectus supplement assumes that the underwriters do not exercise their over-allotment option described herein under "Underwriting."